It-samuel/DevOps-CI-CD-project/README.md

 ### Step 1: Set up SonarQube on an AWS VM

-1. Create an AWS VM with 8 GiB RAM and install SonarQube.
+1. Create an Azure VM with 8 GiB RAM and install SonarQube.
 Use this VM as an agent in Azure DevOps.
 2. Install the required plugins, such as the Community Branch Plugin, on SonarQube.

 ### Step 2: Configure Kubernetes Clusters